 We provide our service with sensitivity but are resolute in obtaining the right outcome in very difficult circumstances.
 We advocate the use of alternative dispute resolution, if possible, to settle claims and avoid proceedings through the courts.
 Sometimes court proceedings cannot be avoided however and we are able to guide you through the process step by step.

-If you would like to have a chat with us generally about this area of law or would like to discuss the possibility of making a claim, please call into the office or telephone and speak with our specialist Fiona Hughes.
-Fiona, one of our partners, is an expert in this area of law and will handle your case personally from beginning to end
+If you would like to have a chat with us generally about this area of law or would like to discuss the possibility of making a claim, please call into the office or telephone and speak with one of our specialists.